pratikshamayannavar/Loan_status/README.md

+## Loan Status Prediction
-## This project predicts whether a loan application will be approved or not based on various features using a Support Vector Machine (SVM) model.
+- This project predicts whether a loan application will be approved or not based on various features using a Support Vector Machine (SVM) model.

 ## Steps Performed